te-johan/airdcpp-clean-adl-extension/README.md

 ## Installation

-Click *Install from URL* from the extension management page and paste the URL of the [latest release](https://github.com/airdcpp-web/airdcpp-example-python-extension/releases) (.tar.gz format only).
+Click *Install from URL* from the extension catalog page and paste the URL of the [latest release](https://github.com/airdcpp-web/airdcpp-example-python-extension/releases) (.tar.gz format only).